RayFernando1337/htw-hackathon-2025-rayfernando/documentation/features/active/phase-2-admin-review-progress.md

 - [ ] Optional: allow admins to mark feedback threads as resolved from the UI
 - [ ] Optional: inline field context preview in Feedback Drawer
 - [ ] Optional: "View full thread" modal and quick anchors to fields

+## Cross-Phase Updates

+- Admin visibility and overrides extended in Phase 3:
+  - Admin can see any event in detail view (`getEventById`)
+  - Admins see all events in dashboard list and stats (`getMyEvents`, `getEventStats`)
+  - Admin override controls added (status, field edits)

 ## Completed